Market position & differentiation

 The legal AI stack in 2026

 Legal AI has expanded rapidly.
 The global legal AI market reached $3 billion in 2025 and is projected to grow at 28% annually to $7.1 billion by 2032.
 Corporate legal adoption more than doubled in a single year — from 23% to 52% between 2024 and 2025.
 By early 2026, Thomson Reuters CoCounsel had reached one million professional users.
-These are not niche tools.
-They are becoming infrastructure.

 But the market has grown in one direction: broader, faster, and more automated at the general layer.
-The dominant players — Thomson Reuters, LexisNexis, Harvey, Luminance, Relativity — have invested overwhelmingly in research automation, document review, drafting assistance, and e-discovery.
-What they have not built is a layer that takes the output of all of that work and converts it into a structured, calibrated, stress-testable prediction for a single specific case.
+What has not been built is a layer that takes the output of all of that work and converts it into a structured, calibrated, stress-testable prediction for a single specific case.
+That is the structural gap.
+It is architectural — not a product gap incumbents will close next quarter.

 Layer 4 — case-specific outcome intelligence